TriplePanicLabs/grindurus-protocol/README.md

 ### Agent Role 🤝
 The `agent` acts as a delegate for the pool owner, authorized to perform configuration of strategy parameters in `URUS` and rebalancing strategy pools owned by `ownerOf`. 🔄

-### Depositor Role 💳
-The pools are isolated.
-The `depositor` is an account approved by the pool owner to contribute assets to a specific pool via `poolId`.
-This role ensures controlled access to deposits while allowing flexibility for liquidity contributions. 💧

 ## Royalty Price Parameters 💎
 - **`royaltyPriceInitNumerator`**: Determines the initial royalty price as a percentage of the deposited quote token. 📊